sfandino/bank-core-fc/README.md

 - [Read also here!](bank-core-fc/bank-transaction-core/app/logs/import.log)

 ## Queue Data Ingestion
-The system supports streaming via Kafka topics - the sink is the PostgreSQL data base.
+The system listens to a data stream through a Kafka topic *transactions* - the sink is the PostgreSQL data base.

-7. Creating a Kafka Topic and Publish a Test message
+7. Creating a Kafka listener and Publish a Test message

-- Creating the topic
+- Creating the listener - I recommend you do this on a extra tab in your terminal

 ```
 docker exec -it bankcore-kafka \